Sabbath: First-day

+The sign of this Wesleyan Methodist church displays the times for the Sunday morning service of worship and Sunday evening service of worship, consistent with the historical First-day Sabbatarian doctrine of Methodism to keep the Lord's Day holy.
+The midweek Wednesday prayer service (a common Methodist observance) is indicated on the sign as well.

-Since Puritan times, most English-speaking Protestants identify the Lord's Day as the Christian Sabbath, a term Catholics in those areas may also celebrate with the Eucharist.
+Since Puritan times, most English-speaking Protestants have identified the Lord's Day as the Christian Sabbath.
 It is considered both the first day and the "eighth day" of the seven-day week.
-In Tonga, all commerce and entertainment activities cease on Sunday, starting at midnight and ending the next day, at midnight, as Tonga's constitution declares the Sabbath sacred forever.
+In Tonga, all commerce and entertainment activities cease on Sunday, starting at midnight and ending the next day at midnight, as Tonga's constitution declares the Sabbath sacred forever.
 In Oriental Orthodox Churches, the Orthodox Tewahedo branches observe both Sunday and a Saturday Sabbath in different ways for several centuries, as have other traditions.

 Puritan Sabbatarianism or Reformed Sabbatarianism is strict observance of Sabbath in Christianity that is typically characterized by its avoidance of recreational activities.
 "Puritan Sabbath", expressed in the Westminster Confession of Faith, is often contrasted with "Continental Sabbath": the latter follows the Continental Reformed confessions of faith such as the Heidelberg Catechism, which emphasize rest and worship on Lord's Day, but do not forbid recreational activities.